searchhub/searchhub.github.io/ui/readme.en.md

 The chart "Trend of Searches with No Results" shows the proportion of all search queries (not search terms) with no search results in relation to all search queries.

+All the charts are displayed in the context of other data.
+There are two "modes" to select:

+### Default: Expectation Range
+The Expectation Range illustrates the relationship between current and past search performance.

+*Purpose*:
+KPIs naturally fluctuate over time, but the key question is whether these changes are simply random noise or indicate a systematic improvement or issue.
+That’s where the new Confidence Intervals come in.
+By factoring in historical data, they predict the expected upper and lower bounds for your KPIs.

+*How it's calculated*:
+For each daily value, a 95% confidence interval is calculated based on the values from the corresponding weekdays over the past five weeks, as described on [Wikipedia](https://en.wikipedia.org/wiki/Confidence_interval).
+This results in upper and lower bounds that together form a confidence band over time.
+Values outside that band can be considered as unlikely outliers that might be ascribed to changes in the system or outside events.

+### Industry Benchmark
+The industry benchmark is a comparison to a normalized view on filtered and normalized data from other customers.

+*Purpose*:
+To determine whether a particular KPI is within a "good" range, a lot of things have to be considered.
+As a result of our statistically relevant sum of customer data, we can now offer qualitative feedback in the form of an Industry Benchmark.
+With it, the search KPIs are placed in a broader context to provide deeper insights into the trajectory of your search quality.
+It provides visual insights into how your KPIs measure up against peers and market trends

+*How it's calculated*:
+We use aggregated and filtered data from a diverse sample of customers, and across various domains (the benchmark), to infer a common probability distribution.
+Based on this distribution, a 95% confidence interval is calculated for every daily value.

 # Glossary

 KPI and term definitions in searchHub.